timotejroiko/discord.js-light/README.md

-# discord.js-light
+# discord.js-light v4

-Discord.js v13 introduces major changes and a new caching system, therefore the discord.js-light master branch is in a very barebones experimental state.
+Discord.js v13 introduces several major changes including a new caching system, therefore discord.js-light v4 was heavily reworked to adapt to these changes.

-This version has most of its old features removed and instead focuses on making sure all events are properly delivered and all non-cached data is available as proper partials.
+This version is very experimental, most of its old features were removed and instead it focuses on making sure all events are properly delivered and all non-cached data is available as proper partials.

-Feel free to experiment with it and let me know of any issues.
+Feel free to test it and let me know of any bugs and issues.

 ## Discord Changes

 Starting from April 2022, message content will become a priviledged intent.
 With this move, Discord is pushing for a major switch to stateless infrastructure and slash commands.

-With these changes, developing a light-weight library is pretty much pointless.
-Therefore discord.js-light will enter maintenance mode soon, with discord.js v13 being the final version supported by discord.js-light.
+These changes combined with the recent caching improvements in discod.js make this library much less useful than it was before.
+Therefore discord.js-light will enter maintenance mode soon, with discord.js v13 being the final version supported.

-Bugs will still be fixed whenever they are found until the library becomes stable and maintenance changes will be done if/when they are needed.
+Bugs will still be fixed whenever they are found and maintenance will still be done until the library becomes stable enough.

 ## Features

 * Discord.js partials system removed and replaced with an internal solution
 * Events always work, regardless of caching options (partial structures are given when missing)
-* Managers have a `.forge()` method to create a partial version of an uncached object on demand (to make api requests without fetching)
+* Managers have a `.forge()` method to create partial versions of uncached objects on demand (to make api requests without fetching)

 ## Usage